Digital-Identity-Labs/shibwright/README.md

 ### Thanks
 * We're just packaging huge amounts of work by [The Shibboleth Consortium](https://www.shibboleth.net/consortium/) and the wider Shibboleth community.
-If your organisation depends on Shibboleth please consider supporting them.
+If your organisation depends on Shibboleth please consider supporting them with a donation or membership.

 ### Contributing
 You can request new features by creating an [issue](https://github.com/Digital-Identity-Labs/shibwright/issues), or